estraier/tkrzw-python/tkrzw-index.rst

      # Prepares the asynchronous adapter with 4 worker threads.
      adbm = tkrzw.AsyncDBM(dbm, 4)

-     # Execute the Set method asynchronously.
+     # Executes the Set method asynchronously.
      future = adbm.Set("hello", "world")
      # Does something in the foreground.
      print("Setting a record")